pegeler/REDCapRITS/README.md

 |     10|sale                     |3                      |         |            |     |    |                          |6800.55  |3     |Sharon   |2             |

-You can see that the data from the non-repeating forms (primary table) is interlaced with the data in the repeating forms, creating a checkerboard pattern.
+You can see that the data from the non-repeating form (primary table) is interlaced with the data in the repeating form, creating a checkerboard pattern.
 In order to do analysis, the data must be normalized and then the tables rejoined.
 Normalization would result in two tables: 1) a *primary* table and 2) a *sale* table.
 The normalized tables would look like this: